couchbaselabs/cbcouchstore/gen_storage_design.md

 But for generational storage, each commit to larger, colder generations is the result of a single large batched update from a smaller generation.
 If we have no need to read all the data on start-up on those files (like for 2.0 warmup), we will there be wasting unbounded amounts of disk IO and cpu and time checking the last commits of all generations, increasing startup time and reducing availability of a node.
 Therefore all generations, except perhaps the very youngest, should be use the double fsync method, with data fsync'd first, then the header.

+## Compaction and Spillover

-## Live Data Threshold Exceeded
+### Live Data Threshold Exceeded

 As each storage generation keeps statistics about the size of all live btree nodes and documents, it's possible to know how much live data and metadata is in a file and if it's exceed the generation's threshold.
 If it does, the coldest documents will be copied to the next coldest generation and the remaining will be copied to a new storage file of the same generation.

 When this is done, the old file is still accessible until the all the documents are copied to the next colder generation and the current generation file is generated.
-It is then deleted and inaccessible to new readers, and current readers will still have access to the old file until they close their file descriptor, when then will cause the OS to completely unlink the file and recover the wasted space.
+It is then deleted and inaccessible to new readers, and current readers will still have access to the old file until they close their file descriptors, which then will cause the OS to completely unlink the file and recover the wasted space.

-## Compaction Threshold Exceeded
+### Garbage Threshold Exceeded

-To determine how much space is in a storage file is garbage done simply by subtracting the live data size from the total file size.
+To determine how much space is in a storage file is garbage is done simply by subtracting the live data size from the total file size.
 If the garbage exceeds the configurable ratio, then the file is compacted in place.

 As with the Live Data Threshold, the coldest documents can be copied to the next colder generation.
 Or none at all.
 The amount copied to the colder generation during compaction should be configurable.

 As with the Live Data Threshold process, the original file is kept around until all data is copied to the new file and colder generation, when it is then deleted.

-## MVCC

-## Range Scans

 ## Bloom Filters

-## Copy Oldest to Next Generation

-## Compaction

-### Throttle Updates
+Each Generational Storage File will have a bloom filter generated from the hashes of all the doc ids/keys for a database.
+This is to improve the speed of disk fetches by avoid looking to files where the document doesn't exist.

+When a write to a storage file occurs, the entire bloom filter is rewritten at the end of the file.
+It can be stored inside the header.

+With the larger, colder generation files, the bloom filter can be very large.
+Approximately 9 bits per document stored for a bloom filter with 1% false positive rate.
+However, the cost of rewriting the whole header will generally be offset of the bulk writes to the file, since the each update will be due relatively large amount of documents migrating from hotter storage to colder.
+So the space and IO cost per document updated will be still be small.

+### False Positive Degradation and Regeneration

+As more unique documents are added to the file, the false positive rate of the bloom filter will increase.
+But when the file is compacted in-place, the entire bloom filter will be regenerated from scratch and brought up to maximal space v.s false positive efficiency.

+## MVCC and Range Scans

+When traversing the partition by\_seq all files will be scanned simultaneously and the btree index in each file will be walked simultaneously, and a merge sort will occur, with the hottest/newest entry used.
+The in-memory WAL data and snapshot-able in memory by\_seq entry (as specified in the UPR design specification) is also walked.

+If duplicate entries are found, a common and normal occurrence, the entry from the hottest generation file will be used, with entries from colder generations discarded.
+If the hottest entry is a "metadata deletion" entry, all metadata for the same sequence will be skipped.
+If the hottest entries are "metadata update" entries, the updates are applied to the hottest concrete entry in order of coldest to hottest.

+The process of opening and walking the storage will provide an MVCC snapshot of each file.
+To snapshot the entire database, the process of walking the indexes will open the files from order of hottest to coldest, an order that will ensure complete logical consistency with persistence state even as generation files are in-place compacted and spilled over to higher generations.

-## Shrinking/Merging Generation
+## Shrinking/Merging Generations

+When the live data in the coldest generations N-1 and N drops below the live data threshold for generation N after spillover commit (due to deletion tombstones and shrinking edits migrating down), the data is merged into generation N or N+1 (whichever has less live data).
+If merged into N-1, then N is deleted.
+If merged into N, the file is renamed to be the new generation N-1 and the old N-1 is deleted.

 ## Conflict Management

+## Differential Updates

 ### by_id Entry - Commulative